Book Now

 Every material has rooms where it thrives and rooms where it shouldn’t go:

 • Hardwood in a basement: Moisture migrates through concrete.
 Wood and below-grade moisture don’t mix.
-Use LVP.
+Use waterproof laminate.

-• Laminate in a kitchen or bathroom: Standard laminate isn’t waterproof.
+• Standard laminate in a kitchen or bathroom: Standard laminate isn’t waterproof.
 One dishwasher leak and the HDF core swells permanently.
+Waterproof laminate (like GemCore) is a different product entirely and is the right call for wet rooms.

 • Carpet in a mudroom: Utah winters mean snow, salt, and mud tracked in daily from November to March.
 Carpet in a mudroom is a cleaning nightmare.

 How to avoid it: Match the material to the room’s demands.
 Water exposure?
-Go waterproof.
+Go waterproof laminate.
 Below grade?
-Go LVP.
+Go waterproof laminate.
 High traffic?
 Prioritize durability over aesthetics.

-Check out our hardwood vs. LVP guide for room-specific recommendations.
+Check out our hardwood vs. Laminate guide for room-specific recommendations.

 Mistake #4: Skipping Subfloor Prep